The Buzz on Marketing Buzz Words

 - Can inhibit engagement/collaboration – outsiders may get lost in your corporatese

 So it is easy to see both sides of the buzzword coin.
-With the above in mind, I’ve put together a micro list of marketing buzzwords I’m having a tough time getting behind:

 It’s not what these words and phrases denote that I’m having trouble with, but it’s their hyper-trendiness – so abbreviated, so cutesy, so hybrid – I just can’t see myself being able to seriously incorporate them into my vocabulary.

 So what do you think about buzzwords?
 Love them or hate them?
 Like some, but not others?
 What’s the greatest buzzword you’ve heard someone use recently, or the worst?
 Add your two cents to the great buzzword debate in the comment section below!